dustinbrun/MQTT_Mailbox-_Doorsensor/README.md

 ![Alt text](pictures/mailbox.jpg?raw=true "https://www.swinginter.net/wp-content/uploads/2018/03/otelo-mailbox.png")

 # How it Works
 If the mailbox opens the ESP wakes up from deep-sleep, connects to Wifi and the MQTT-server and sents out a MQTT message, which is then processed by Node-Red.
-Node-Red however "converts" it into a Telegram message, which is then posted to my phone via a Telegram-bot.
+Node-Red however "converts" it into a Matrix message, which is then posted to my phone via a Matrix-Chatbot.
+## You Can find the Instructions how to create the Chatbot in the [node-red-Folder](node-red/README.md).

 As a switch I used a magentic REED-switch, which CLOSES if a magnet gets close to it.
 This was the first problem because when the mailbox is closed (which is the case for the most time) the reedswitch is also closed.
 If we now want to get notified when the mailbox opens we need to use the opening reedswitch as a trigger to send the message.